mariuskimmina/CTF-Challenge-ret2libc/README.md

 docker run -p 80:80 -p 1024:1024 --name ret2libc ret2libc
 ```

-At http://localhost/ there should now be a website and with `nc localhost 1024` you should be greeted by the challenge
+At http://localhost/ there should now be a website
+With `nc localhost 1024` you should be greeted by the challenge

 ## Solution

 A working exploit can be found at `solution/exploit.py`.
 A more detailed step by step explanation can be found at `solution/writeup.md`